 Perched dramatically on the top of a cliff, surrounded by mountains and overlooking the wondrous El Tajo gorge, welcome to the spectacular city of Ronda.
 Settled in Andalucia, this city features an alluring laid-back atmosphere in a setting that is so rich in natural beauty and cultural heritage and history that has lured artists and travellers alike over many years.

 Which cities would you add to our list?!
-See our villas and apartments in Spain...
+See our villas in Spain...